Seagate/halon/doc/architecture/data-model/index.rst

 network address.
 Though some higher-level subsystems (see `Subsystems layered view`_) might choose to maintain additional information about a node as part of their state, e.g. pertaining to various health metrics.
-HAMS-Cabal expects clusters to scale out to up to 100K nodes.
+Halon expects clusters to scale out to up to 100K nodes.

 .. _Subsystems layered view: ../subsystems-uses/index.html